Ursula and the Swan River Colony Revealed, A new learning opportunity for Year Five Students

 “The original Sisters of Mercy began a strong and respected education system which still flourishes in Western Australia.
 Their story of selfless dedication, also found in many artefacts and even the beautiful woodwork at the Mercy Heritage Centre Perth, must be shared with the Western Australian community”, she said.

-This program, aimed at the Year 5 HAAS national history curriculum links allows students to learn about the role of Mother Ursula Frayne and her religious companions and their contribution to shaping the colony of Perth.
+This program, aimed at the Year 5 HASS Western Australian and National History Curricula links enables students to learn about the role of Mother Ursula Frayne and her religious companions and their contribution to shaping the colony of Perth.
 It is hoped that teachers will embrace this opportunity to work with the history of the Sisters of Mercy with students and also share the rich resource that is the Mercy Heritage Centre Perth.

 For heritage education program information and tour bookings: